singnet/das/docs/das-overview.md

 present in each toplevel link and use such index later to perform pattern matching.

-For instance, given as toplevel link like this one:
+For instance, given a toplevel link like this one:

 ```
 Inherits